Continuity of the quantum Fisher information

 Optimizing the Fisher information---attributed to the probabilities obtained through measurements in a quantum metrology scenario---over all measurements yields the quantum Fisher information (QFI)

 Thus the quantum Cr\'amer-Rao bound

 gives the achievable minimum estimation error \cite{Braunstein-Caves:QFI,Paris:tut}, where we have used the lighter notation $\mathpzc{F}^{(\mathrm{Q})}$ for the QFI associated with $x$---we shall adopt this notation throughout the paper.
 Since a major focus of quantum metrology is to find good states and measurements which can yield largest quantum or classical Fisher information, we consider $M=1$ for simplicity.

-Similarly to the classical case, in Eq.~(\ref{def:qfi}), the state $\varrho$ denotes the state of the probe system, usually comprised of $N$ systems (each of which with Hilbert space $\mathpzc{H}$, hence $\varrho\in\mathcal{S}(\mathpzc{H}^{\otimes N})$, where $\mathpzc{S}$ is the linear space of linear operators on $\mathpzc{H}^{\otimes N}$), on which a measurement strategy is applied.
+Similarly to the classical case, in Eq. (\ref{def:qfi}), the state $\varrho$ denotes the state of the probe system, usually comprised of $N$ systems (each of which with the Hilbert space $\mathpzc{H}$, hence $\varrho\in\mathpzc{S}(\mathpzc{H}^{\otimes N})$, where $\mathpzc{S}$ is the linear space of linear operators on $\mathpzc{H}^{\otimes N}$), on which a measurement strategy is performed.
 Bearing this in mind, however, it can be expected that existence of quantum features may enhance metrology.
-Particularly, it has been shown that a quantum mechanical enhancement in the form of $O(N^2)$ scaling (the Heisenberg limit) can be achieved by employing manybody quantum correlations (e.g., entanglement) \cite{Lloyd-GM,Maccone:PRL}, or manybody interactions \cite{Boixo-etal:PRL07}, and nonlinearities \cite{qcorrelation}.
-In fact, most of the existing literature on quantum metrology is focused on the scaling of the QFI with the probe size, under various conditions, in closed and open (i.e., noisy or dissipative) metrology scenarios \cite{Escher:Nature,Guta:NC,us,us-benatti}.
-For a review of this subject, see, e.g., Refs.~\cite{Lloyd,Toth}.
+Particularly, it has been shown that a quantum mechanical enhancement in the form of $\mathpzc{F}^{(\mathrm{Q})}=O(N^2)$ scaling (the Heisenberg limit) can be achieved by employing manybody quantum correlations (in particular, entanglement) \cite{Lloyd-GM,Maccone:PRL}, manybody interactions \cite{Boixo-etal:PRL07}, or nonlinearities \cite{qcorrelation}.
+In fact, a considerable part of the existing literature on quantum metrology concerns the scaling of the QFI with the probe size, under various conditions, in closed- and open-system metrology scenarios \cite{Escher:Nature,Guta:NC,us,us-benatti}.
+For a review of this subject, see, e.g., Refs. \cite{Lloyd,Toth}.

-Despite this vast understanding, not much is yet known about specific properties of the QFI \cite{book:Hayashi,book:Petz,Toth}.
-For example, among important properties to investigate is \textit{convexity} \cite{Fujiwara,Toth-2,convex-roof}, which just recently has been shown to hold for the QFI in the following \textit{extended} form \cite{us-convex}:
+Despite this understanding, not much is yet known about specific properties of the QFI \cite{book:Hayashi,book:Petz,Toth}.
+For example, one can point to \textit{convexity} \cite{Fujiwara,Toth-2,convex-roof}, which recently has been shown to hold for the QFI in the following extended sense \cite{us-convex}:

 which reduces to the ordinary convexity property when $p_a$s do not depend on the unknown parameter.